 Contact the licensee’s Maintenance Rule expert and discuss the licensee’s approach to satisfying the Maintenance Rule requirements.

-Watch the March 5, 2020 knowledge management training seminar on Nuclepedia that discusses maintenance rule 2.0.
+Watch the March 5, 2020, knowledge management training seminar on Nuclepedia that discusses maintenance rule 2.0.

 Meet with your supervisor or a qualified operations inspector to discuss any questions that you may have and demonstrate that you can meet the evaluation criteria listed above.